SeedGift/monorepo/README.md

 # Seed Gift Card Marketplace - Readme

-A full-stack cryptocurrency gift card marketplace that allows users to purchase digital gift cards using SAND( Sandbox Token ), Bitcoin, Ethereum, and other cryptocurrencies.
+A full-stack cryptocurrency gift card marketplace that allows users to purchase digital gift cards using GTC, USDC, ETH, OP, POL, OP (  EVM Chains Only ).
 This project integrates with CoinGate for payment processing and Tango Card for gift card fulfillment.

 ## Features